 Astrophotography has advanced dramatically in the last 5 years due to the advent of relatively cheap CCD cameras and image-processing software.
 A backyard astronomer can now take digital images that rival what the best telescopes produced a decade ago.
-While hypered-film cameras still have their small niche, the vast majority of astrophotography done today is digital using digital SLR cameras (such as the Canon EOS 60DA) or dedicated CCD cameras, auto-guiders, and CCD image-processing software.
+Astrophotography uses digital SLR cameras (such as the Canon EOS 60DA) or dedicated CCD cameras, CMOS cameras, auto-guiders, and image-processing software.

-Telescope designed for the sole purpose of astrophotography are called astrographs.
+Telescopes designed for the sole purpose of astrophotography (and not visual viewing with an eyepiece) are called astrographs.